slickFix/FA-Performance-Analysis/Readme.md

 1)EDA (Exploratory Data Analysis) done for a Global wealth management bank's dataset to understand the parameter's that strongly correlate to the Financial Analysts (FAs) performance with increase in amount of managed wealth or “New Net Money” (NNM).

-2)Used the 4000 rows data of different FA to predicte the recommendations for the remaining 187 FA.
+2)Used 4000 rows data of different FA to predict the recommendations (parameters to focus) for the remaining 187 FA.